An Empirical Study on the Computation Budget of Co-Optimization of Robot Design and Control in Simulation: Introduction

 \section{Introduction}

 The behavior of a robot is tied to its design.
 In fact, the design defines (sometimes by itself) how the robot is going to move.
 An early example of this is McGeer's \textit{Passive Dynamic Walking} robot~\citep{mcgeerPassiveDynamicWalking1990}.
-This robot has a ``humanlike'' walking behavior when on a slope, but requires no energy nor control.
+This robot has a ``human-like'' walking behavior when on a slope, but requires no energy nor control.
 Of course, robots with no control have a limited ability to interact with complex environments.
 Hence, both the design and control play a key role in the behavior of robots.

 Usually, the design of the robots is carried out by hand before the controller is even implemented.
 This is done in an attempt to make the design suitable for the task.
 Therefore, the control is considered after the design has already been chosen.
 However, this might not always be the optimal approach, as it is difficult to judge how good the design of a robot is without a suitable controller that can properly take advantage of the design~\citep{rosendoTradeoffMorphologyControl2017}.
-In addition, hand designing is a slow and labor-intensive process~\citep{liaoDataefficientLearningMorphology2019}, and alternatively, it is possible to jointly optimize the design and control of robots, even in the real world~\citep{lipsonAutomaticDesignManufacture2000}.
+In addition, hand designing is a slow and labor-intensive process~\citep{liaoDataefficientLearningMorphology2019}, and alternatively, it is possible to jointly optimize the design and control of robots.
+While some approaches have been proposed to co-optimize design and control directly in the real world \citep{nygaardRealworldEmbodiedAI2021,rosendoTradeoffMorphologyControl2017}, the co-optimization is usually carried out in simulation due to the high cost of building multiple robots.
+In this paper, we focus on the co-optimization of design and control of robots in simulation.

-Designing and training robots in the real world produces the most reliable and realistic results, but it is a costly approach in terms of time, money and energy consumption.
-This is especially the case for the co-optimization of design and control, where several robots with different designs need to be built.
-The number of designs that can be tested is the main limitation on the co-optimization process when carried out in the real world, as design changes usually have a significantly higher cost: the hardware needs to be built or modified for each design~\citep{liaoDataefficientLearningMorphology2019,buchananBootstrappingArtificialEvolution2020}.
-Alternatively, the co-optimization procedure can also be carried out in simulation, which is much faster and cheaper.
-However, this introduces the reality gap problem~\citep{6151107,jakobiNoiseRealityGap1995}.
-Thus, each approach (training robots in simulation or in the real world) has its own strengths and weaknesses.